romainAA/ML_Project2/README.md

 ### Model package
 - `net.py`: An abstract class to make the code modular
 - `classifier.py`: A CNN-model that performs classification on patches of the image
-- `improver.py`: A model that tries to correct the
 - `segnet.py`: A model inspired of the segnet architecture, that make segmentation on the whole image
+- `improver.py`: A model that tries to correct the output of classifier using a similar technique to segnet
 - `unet.py`: A model inspired of the unet architecture

 ### Reader package